Skip to main content

 Links marked with * are affiliate links.
 If a purchase is made through such links, we receive a commission.

 OpenClaw is the fastest-growing open-source project in history.
-220,000 GitHub stars in 84 days.
-More than React collected in over 10 years.
+295,000 GitHub stars (basically bookmarks that developers use to mark projects as favorites) in less than 6 months.
+More than React (a widely used programming library by Meta) collected in 10 years.

 I have been using OpenClaw since the early days, when it was still called Clawdbot.
-I went through the name changes, witnessed the security vulnerabilities, and watched the insane hype unfold.
-From 60,000 stars in 72 hours to 1,000 people lining up outside Tencent's headquarters in Shenzhen to get help installing OpenClaw.
+I went through the name changes, experienced the security vulnerabilities firsthand, and watched the insane hype unfold.
+From 60,000 stars in 72 hours to 1,000 people lining up outside Tencent headquarters in Shenzhen to get help installing the thing.

-That said: Not everything about OpenClaw is great.
-36% of the marketplace extensions contain prompt injections.
-Over 135,000 instances are sitting unprotected on the internet.
+Not everything about OpenClaw is great.
+36% of marketplace extensions contain prompt injections (an attack method where malicious instructions get smuggled into AI requests).
+Over 155,000 OpenClaw instances are sitting unprotected on the internet.
 And the founder left the project to work at OpenAI.

 TL;DRKey Takeaways

-• 27 million monthly website visitors, 2 million monthly active users, 925% growth in February/March 2026
+• 38 million monthly website visitors, 3.2 million monthly active users, continued double-digit monthly growth

 1. What is OpenClaw?

-OpenClaw is an open-source platform for orchestrating AI agents.
-You can use it to access large language models like Claude, GPT or Gemini through messaging platforms like WhatsApp, Telegram or Slack.
+OpenClaw is a free platform that connects various AI models (like ChatGPT, Claude, or Gemini) with messaging apps.
+You can use AI directly through WhatsApp, Telegram, or Slack.
 No separate app.
 No subscription.
 Just your existing messenger.

-The license is MIT.
-Completely free, open source, no restrictions on commercial use.
-You can fork OpenClaw, modify it, build it into your product and sell it.
-No license fees, no permission needed.
+The software is released under the MIT license.
+That means it is completely free, the source code is publicly available, and there are no restrictions on commercial use.
+You can copy OpenClaw, modify it, build it into your own product, and even sell it.
+No license fees.
+No permission needed.

 The project launched in November 2025 under the name Clawdbot.
 Since then, it has had a meteoric rise: